ashleve/lightning-hydra-template/README.md

 **Why you might want to use it:**

 ✅ Speed <br>
-Rapidly iterate over new models, datasets and tasks on different accelerators like CPUs, multi-GPUs or TPUs.
+Rapidly iterate over models, datasets, tasks and experiments on different accelerators like multi-GPUs or TPUs.

 ✅ Education <br>
-Thoroughly commented - you can use this repo as a learning resource.
+Thoroughly commented.
+You can use this repo as a learning resource.

 ✅ Reusability <br>
-Collection of useful MLOps tools, configs, and code snippets - you can use this repo as a reference for various utilities.
+Collection of useful MLOps tools, configs, and code snippets.
+You can use this repo as a reference for various utilities.

 **Why you might not want to use it:**